Using AI Effectively (and Safely) in Procurement

 For as compelling as AI is, tech for the sake of tech accomplishes nothing in the enterprise.
 Procurement folks need to get strategic about how they leverage new technologies like AI to build cognition and intelligence into key aspects of their practice.

-The first step is realizing that AI is just a set of tools.
-Learn how it works.
-Become aware of its limitations and liabilities as well as its capabilities, and parse the use cases where AI can actually be effective versus those that require a human.
+The first step is realizing that AI is just a set of tools, with key differentiations.
+Learn how they work.
+Become aware of their limitations and liabilities as well as their capabilities, and parse the use cases where AI can actually be effective versus those that require a human.
 And instead of starting with a fascinating piece of technology and looking for somewhere to apply it, start with the problems you want to solve and search for solutions.
 And be sure it’s all aligned with your organization’s larger business goals.

 So how does AI work?